kushidesign/kushi/README.md

 ### Expressing dynamic values

-Sometimes you will need to use variables or css syntax (for the property value) that is inherently complex.
+Sometimes you need to use dynamic values based on application state.
 In these cases, you cannot use tokenized keywords and must locate your styling in the `:style` entry of the attributes map:

 Most commonly, when using dynamic values:
 ```Clojure
 (sx {:style {:color my-color})
 ```

+### Complex values
+Sometimes, css syntax (for the property value) is inherently complex.
+Again, you may want or need to locate your styling in the `:style` entry of the attributes map:

 When a string is desired, or necessary:
 ```Clojure